uclaioes/bayren-atlas/tutorial.md

 title: Tutorial
 ---

-Scroll or use the left-side navigation to browse tutorials.
-These tutorials are to aid use of the map, adjustments of visualizations, the comparison of geographies through the Profiles page.
+These tutorials describe how to use the maps, adjustment visualizations, and compare geographies on the Profiles page.

 ## Visualization